scottmckendry/blog/content/posts/dotfile-icons/index.md

 I tried a few approaches, but ultimately I could not find any suitable solution for achieving this in Bash.

 However, the child process *could* modify a local file, which the parent process could then read.
 So instead of setting the environment variable directly, we can write code to export the variable to `.bash_profile`.
 I can then source this file as part of the prompt command.

-This is a bit of a hack, but it works.
+Here's the full implementation:

 ```bash
 # ~/.bashrc